 After the fall of the Berlin Wall, the Brandenburg Gate became the symbol of the new unity.

 During our visit to Berlin I asked my family what would be the first thing that comes in their mind when they think of Berlin.
 They said in one voice “the Brandenburg Gate!”.
 For me instead it’s the Berlin Wall.
 And you?
 What is the first thing for you?

-We leave now Platz des 18 Mars behind and cross the Brandenburg Gate to get to Parisier Platz, the oldest square in Berlin.
+We leave now Platz des 18 Mars behind and cross the Brandenburg Gate to get to Pariser Platz, the oldest square in Berlin.

-In Parisier Platz you will see the American and the French Embassy and the elegant Adlon Hotel.
+In Pariser Platz you will see the American and the French Embassy and the elegant Adlon Hotel.

 Parisier Platz is located at the beginning of the long lime trees boulevard: Unter den Linden.

 Just a little fun fact about the Adlon hotel: do you remember when Michael Jackson was dangling his son outside a window?
 It was a window of the Adlon Hotel!

 THE HOLOCAUST MEMORIAL.